Guest Post by Amee of Inspired-Housewife

 Hello to The Humbled Homemaker readers.
 I am excited to be with you today and share my love for good food.
 I am Amee from Inspired-Housewife where I write about anything that inspires me, from great cleaning tips, DIY tutorials, yummy desserts, and many topics related to special needs children.
 Before I dive into how much I love to experiment in my kitchen, I want to say congratulations to Erin on the birth of her baby.
 I hope your little one and you are doing well.
 Thank you also for the chance to share with your readers.

-One of my favorite comfort foods is pizza, and last month I made a cauliflower crust pizza.
+One of my favorite comfort foods is pizza.
+Last month, I made a cauliflower crust pizza.
 It was delicious!
 I am shocked by how good cauliflower is when used as a pizza crust.
 One of my readers told me she made a crust, and suddenly realized she had no tomato sauce.
 So, she covered the crust with pesto.
 Curious to see how pesto would taste compared to tomato sauce, I made two pizzas, one pesto and one with the red tomato sauce.
 They were both good, but the pesto pizza was amazing.
 Even my hubby, who is not a fan of my veggie crust pizzas, could not quit eating it.
 I hope you will experiment in your kitchen soon and try out my cauliflower crust pesto pizza.

 Cauliflower Crust Pesto Pizza